-Aluminium windows make a stunning addition to any building and can create a real focal point especially when used in residential properties or offices.
-While they have an incredible design aesthetic, aluminium windows require maintenance to prolong their lifespan, to ensure they are kept in their best condition.
+Aluminium windows make a stunning addition to any building and can create a real focal point, especially when used in residential properties or offices.
+While they have an incredible design aesthetic, aluminium windows require maintenance to prolong their lifespan and to ensure they are kept in their best condition.

 One such technique is the application of architectural powder coating, which is a service we offer to our clients here at ABS.